kimai/invoice-templates/din5008-invoice/README.md

 In your template you can change variables to adjust this template to your needs.
 Below is a list of possible variables with a brief explanation of their function.

-Example for overriding a varialbe:
+Example for overriding a variable:
 ```twig
 {% extends '@invoice/din5008-invoice.pdf.twig' %}